Krish-Lakhani19/Insight-Copilot/CASE_STUDY.md

-# NeoStats Insight Copilot Case Study
+# Insight Copilot Case Study

 ## Use Case Objective
-Coaches, analysts, and scouts need fast, trustworthy answers that combine internal scouting reports with fresh public information.
 The goal is to build a chatbot that can answer performance questions, summarize reports, and retrieve recent updates in a single conversation.

 ## How I Approached The Problem
 I framed the problem as a retrieval plus reasoning task.
 The assistant should: